victorgan/victorgan.github.io/_posts/2015-03-23-calculating-taxes.markdown

 Note that there's no currency conversion going on; California and Washington use US dollars.
-Interestingly, California, Ontario and British Columbia all have pretty similar tax rates (ignoring currency differences).
-Washington, because it has no state income tax, means you'll save around 5-10 grand from the tax person.
+Interestingly, California, Ontario and British Columbia all have pretty similar tax rates (ignoring currency differences), which converges to Alberta's.
+Washington, because it has no state income tax, means you'll likely save around 4-10 grand from the tax person.

 Code: [https://github.com/victorgan/effective-tax-rates](https://github.com/victorgan/effective-tax-rates)